isaacnmm/pestpolicy-hugo2XX/content/posts/best-outdoor-playsets-for-toddlers/index.md

 ###  [2.
 Little Tikes Cozy Coupe First Swing - Runner-Up](https://www.amazon.com/dp/B00F5Y4VU6/?tag=p-policy-20)

-The Cozy Coupe is considered to be a luxury brand due to its quality, but the [price is almost the same](https://pestpolicy.com/best-swing-set-under-200/) as that of other toddler sing sets.
+The Cozy Coupe is considered to be a luxury brand due to its quality, but the [price is almost the same](https://pestpolicy.com/best-swing-set-under-200/)as that of other toddler sing sets.
 T he swing set has a big toddler bucket, compared to other sets in its class, and will thus hold even the biggest toddler comfortably.
 The provided weather-resistant rope will readily attach to any of the swing sets you have in your residence.

 Also, you can readily connect the swing set to the door frames.